 - 1. Term of appointment to the committee will be four years.
 Terms of the four SAES regions' representatives will be staggered so as to provide continuity to deliberations. - 2.
 The committee may meet face-to-face at least once per year prior to the annual ESS meeting.
-Other business of the committee will be conducted electronically through conference calls and emails.
+Other business of the committee will be conducted electronically through conference calls and e- mails.
 All expenses will be borne by member's respective institutions except for the stakeholder representative.
 Travel funds for the stakeholder representative will be provided by ESS/ESCOP. - 3.
 The committee will coordinate peer reviews of new and revised NRSP proposals and associated five-year budgets. - 4.
 The committee and NIFA jointly arrange for external peer review of NRSPs at the beginning of year 5. - 5.
-The committee reports at the ESS annual meeting on new or revised NRSP project proposals and five-year and annual budgets and makes a recommendation for approval or rejection. - 6.
-The committee reviews annual reports and midterm reports of active NRSPs .
-The committee reports and makes a recommendation for approval or disapproval or projects and annual budgets at the annual ESS meeting.
+The committee reports at the ESS annual meeting on new or revised NRSP project proposals, fiveyear budgets, and any subsequent budget revisions, and makes a recommendation for approval or rejection. - 6.
+During a project's third year, the committee reviews the midterm review results and the first three year's annual reports of active NRSPs, and makes a recommendation for approval or disapproval of the remaining two years' budgets at the annual ESS meeting.